-NASA operates and maintains three separate tracking networks to support different types of missions.
-Since 2003, the functional management of NASA's Earth station and Space network is assigned to different NASA Headquarters offices.
-Several past proposals have included Earth orbiting vehicles for which either NASA's Ground Network (GN) or Space Network (SN) would be more suitable than the Deep Space Network (DSN).
+The NASA Space Communications and Navigation (SCaN) Office manages and directs three tracking networks to provide services for different types of missions.
+Several past proposals have included Earth orbiting vehicles for which either NASA's Near Earth Network (NEN) or Space Network (SN) would be more suitable than the Deep Space Network (DSN).
 For that reason, and to avoid early obsolescence of this document, a short description of each has been included.
 Functional responsibilities for NASA's three networks are shown in Figure 1-1.
+The SCaN Office has the overall responsibility to be the arbiter of mission requirements versus the establishment of network tracking and navigation assets.
+While missions may have a desire for specific NASA facilities the SCaN Office will make the final decision on the provision of network assets.